kneardhead/kneardhead.github.io/content/posts/diary.md

 ---
 title: "Diary"
 date: 2024-11-10T18:30:41-06:00
-draft: false
+draft: true
 ---

-# A Hidden Log
+# a Hidden Log

 To be hidden, but also to be found.